Skip to main content

 Step 1: Apply cornstarch baby powder to your rabbit's fur.

-Step 3: If the smell isn’t letting up, you might need to clean his cage to remove any yucky odors that are sticking to your pet rabbit.
+Step 3: If the smell still isn’t letting up, you might need to clean his cage to remove any yucky odors that are sticking to your pet rabbit.

-Step 4: Is a clean cage still not the answer?
+Step 4: Is a clean cage not doing the trick?
 Your pet rabbit might need his scent glands cleaned.
 Two of these glands are located around his bottom and they release some undesirable odors when not properly discharged.
 Use a cotton swab dipped in warm water to clean the glands around your rabbit’s private area.
 The excretion is typically brown and easy to spot.
 This simple hygiene routine should significantly reduce any unpleasant smells.

 How do I groom my pet rabbit?